Inc21/Tempermonkey-Strava-Feed-Filter/readme.md

 capabilities for your Strava activity feed.
 Built with a modular architecture for maximum performance and maintainability.

 > Note: As of v1.2.4, this project includes Firefox Extension (desktop and Android).
 As of v2.2.5, Chrome Extension with complete feature parity is also available.
+As of v2.3.1, a Safari iOS–compatible userscript (`userscript/sff-safari.user.js`) is available.
 The userscript remains available for all browsers.

 ![Strava Feed Filter in action](.\src\readme-images\filter-panel-overview.png) *Filter panel*